 Though skiing still occupies much of her time, “I’m focused on a lot of things,” she explained, “ I didn’t wait for [the award] to happen to make my life good or anything.
 I’m doing a lot of really great things that I enjoy.”

 These days, Owen-Bradley can be found near Boise, Idaho on a small farm she calls her “sanctuary”.
-Still quite active, she is an active participant in a program called, Starting Strength.
+Still quite active, she is an engaged participant in a program called, Starting Strength.
 “It’s a weightlifting program that I have found a lot of benefits for myself,” she explained.
 Additionally, Owen-Bradley is very involved with her family; she has three grandkids and a daughter who coaches skiing in Bozeman, Montana.
 “It’s really fun to have that continuity,” she said, referring to generations of skiing families.
 “I think it really helps to have grown up in it, and [to have] parents that know about it and can pass it on and build it generation to generation.”

 Speaking more broadly to the growth of a cross-country ski community and culture in the U.S., Owen-Bradley emphasized the importance of recognizing the contributions of those who have encouraged and shaped this growth.
 “There’s a lot of people that have [put] their life-force energy on building the ski culture in our country, and that’s why I like to see more awards given.”
 She explained that she is working on nominating another woman for the Hall of Fame to “shine the light that the women’s lives have been growing the sport and yet [we] only have two women in the Hall of Fame after sixty years.”
 Given the numerous different categories that you can be nominated for, Owen-Bradley has a list of ideas and possibilities.